YimingPan/sliding-puzzle/README.md

 A 3x3 sliding puzzle game.

-Now the puzzle initial state is hard-coded.
-I'll replace it with a nearly random initialization strategy very soon.

 ## TODO List

-- [ ] Implement the nearly random initialization algorithm.
+- [x] Implement the nearly random initialization algorithm.
 - [ ] Improve UI.
+- [ ] Add difficulty mode selection so that players can play not only 3x3 puzzle but 4x4 and 5x5.
+- [ ] Add **restart** button, allowing players to rewind the puzzle to its initial state.
+- [ ] Add **reset** button, allowing players to try another new initial set up.